MSE 101/L. Introduction to Engineering and Lab (1/1)

 MSE 402.
 Engineering Project Management (3)

 Prerequisite: MSE 362 or equivalent.
 The engineering project management process, from the feasibility stage through project close out.
 Topics include project initiation, project screening and selection, organizational and project structure, time and cost estimation, budgeting, developing work plans, scheduling resources, managing risk, tracking work, managing teams, partnership projects and close out.
 Students learn to use appropriate software to assist with the project-management process.
+Available for graduate credit.
 (Design units: 0.5)

 MSE 403CS.
 Facilities Planning and Design (3)